 We are very proud of the RISE team and the awesome work they do for all of their clients.
 Unfortunately, not everyone who needs therapy can afford it.
 If you are able, we invite you to make a tax-deductible contribution to the Forma Gym 501(c)3 (Forma Kids Foundation) to help sponsor RISE clients who need the financial help to continue their therapy — 100% of the proceeds from this campaign will go to scholarships for RISE clients.

-Scholarships are given based primarily on financial need, and are reviewed and awarded on a monthly basis.
-Each Rise Scholarship recipient will receive 10 sessions (valued at $750) funded through the Forma Kids Foundation.
+Scholarships are given based primarily on financial need, and are reviewed and awarded on a quarterly basis.
+Each Rise Scholarship recipient will receive 24 recovery sessions (3-month program) funded through the Forma Kids Foundation.
 Unfortunately, there are typically more applicants than we have scholarships to give, so not all applicants will be funded and the same individual will not receive more than one scholarship.
 Applicants who have not selected may be considered in the next funding cycle.

 “Being able to go to RISE allows Annie to continue to gain strength, physically – which is so important for her independence.
 The team at RISE are so creative at keeping Annie (7 years old) engaged during the sessions, and making the workouts fun.
 Annie usually goes to Physical Therapy and Occupational Therapy weekly – but in-person sessions were cancelled due to COVID.
 RISE is the only outlet she has to do something outside of our home – to engage with others, and work on getting stronger – in a fun and safe environment.
 Everything she learns at RISE also helps her gain confidence, when she sees improvement, or learns she is stronger than she thinks!”Cathy B. (Mother of Annie)